 Let’s Stop Labeling Habits

-Something kept rubbing me the wrong way every time I heard that phrase.
-Even though each person was referencing his or her own habit, the phrase left me feeling shameful, disappointed, and less than.
-I can’t even imagine how it made them feel.
+Something rubs me the wrong way every time I hear that phrase.
+Even though each person references his or her own habit, the phrase leaves me feeling shameful, disappointed, and less than.
+I can’t even imagine how it makes them feel.

 One of the characteristics of an addict is very black and white thinking.
 I have to work really hard to find balance because my comfort zones lie on two completely opposite sides of a spectrum.
 It’s very easy for me to slip into an all-or-none mentality like I did with exercise and food in early recovery.